Chymyst/chymyst-core/doc/joinrun.md

 So, in principle all join definitions can perform their tasks fully concurrently and independently from each other.

 In practice, there are situations where we need to force certain reactions to run on certain threads.
-For example, user interface (UI) programming will allocate one thread for all UI-related operations such as updating the screen and interacting with the user.
+For example, user interface (UI) programming frameworks typically allocate one thread for all UI-related operations, such as updating the screen and callbacks for interacting with the user.
 In these environments, it is a non-negotiable requirement to be able to control which threads are used by which tasks.
-All long-running tasks must run on non-UI threads, while screen updates must run on the UI thread.
+All long-running tasks must run on non-UI threads, while all screen updates must run on the UI thread.

 To facilitate this control, `JoinRun` implements the thread pool feature.